How to Train Your Cat

 Using treats and a clicker system is another form of positive reinforcement you can use.
 Find a pen or similar tool with a distinctive “click.”
 When your pet performs the action or behavior you’re training them to do, make the “click” sound and reward them with a treat.
 Adding this clicking sound can help your cat draw a connection to why they’re being rewarded: “I did the thing, heard the click and got a treat!”

 Cats have shorter attention spans than humans, so be sure to keep training sessions short and sweet.
 It also helps to work on one type of training at a time; once your smart kitty has mastered one type of training, you can move on to the next goal.

 3 Ways to Train Your Cat

-- Make sure you choose a toy you can throw all the way across the room and that is easy for your cat to carry in their mouth.
+- Select a toy you can throw all the way across the room that is also easy for your cat to carry in their mouth.

 - Throw the toy and watch as your cat leaps to chase it.
 You’ll be surprised to find that, more often than not, your cat will bring it back to you to throw again.

 - Reinforce this behavior with petting or delicious cat treats like SHEBA® Meaty Tender Sticks.

 - If your cat doesn’t bring the toy back, that’s more exercise for you!
 Keep trying and reinforcing the fetching behavior with cat treats.